State Police Launch Operation Southern Shield Targeting Reckless Drivers on Southern State

 Map showing incident location at 40.6800, -73.4000 Incident location, Long Island

-The New York State Police launched Operation Southern Shield on Friday evening, April 24, 2026, a targeted traffic enforcement initiative designed to crack down on dangerous and distracted driving along the Southern State Parkway.
-State police officials announced the operation during a media briefing at their headquarters in East Meadow before deploying troopers to patrol segments of the parkway that have experienced a high number of incidents, according to News 12.
+New York State Police announced the launch of Operation Southern Shield on Friday, April 24, 2026, a targeted traffic enforcement initiative designed to crack down on dangerous and distracted driving along the Southern State Parkway.
+The operation comes in response to a series of fatal crashes and incidents on one of Long Island’s most dangerous roads, according to state police officials who spoke with media at headquarters in East Meadow before deploying to the roads Friday evening.

-The enforcement action was prompted by several recent tragic incidents on the Southern State Parkway.
-Less than two weeks before the operation’s launch, on Sunday, April 12, 2026, a state trooper was injured when a distracted driver struck their patrol car near Exit 14 in Valley Stream.
-According to State Police, the driver was speeding and failed to follow the state’s move over law because she was distracted while adjusting her boot and socks before slamming into the back of the patrol car.
-The trooper was responding to a DWI crash at the time of the incident.
+Operation Southern Shield was announced less than two weeks after a state trooper was injured when a distracted driver struck their patrol car while the trooper was responding to a DWI crash near Exit 14 in Valley Stream.
+According to State Police, the driver was speeding and failed to follow the state’s move over law because they were distracted while adjusting her boot and socks before slamming into the back of the patrol car on Sunday, April 12.
+The incident highlighted the ongoing dangers faced by both law enforcement and motorists on the parkway.

-Additional recent crashes have highlighted the ongoing safety concerns on the parkway.
-On Sunday, April 5, 2026, one person died in a single-car crash along the Southern State near Exit 19 in Hempstead.
-Three weeks prior to that incident, on Sunday, March 15, 2026, a devastating multi-vehicle crash occurred west of Exit 17S in Malverne when driver Diana Kutateladze, 36, was allegedly drunk behind the wheel.
-According to authorities, Kutateladze sideswiped another vehicle, crossed over the center median, and struck multiple cars head-on.
-The crash killed two people and involved a total of six cars and 10 people.
+The enforcement action follows several recent fatal crashes on the Southern State Parkway.
+On Sunday, April 5, one person died in a single-car crash along the Southern State near Exit 19 in Hempstead, according to police reports.
+Three weeks prior, on Sunday, March 15, a devastating multi-vehicle collision occurred west of exit 17S in Malverne when driver Diana Kutateladze, 36, allegedly drove drunk and sideswiped another vehicle before crossing over the center median and striking multiple cars head-on.
+The crash killed two people and involved a total of six cars and 10 people, making it one of the most severe incidents on the parkway in recent months.

-The human impact of these crashes was powerfully illustrated during the media briefing by Jawana Richardson, who shared her personal tragedy from the Southern State Parkway.
-Her husband was killed in a drunk driving accident on the parkway in 2014.
+During the media briefing, Jawana Richardson shared her personal experience with the devastating impact of crashes on the Southern State Parkway.
+Her husband was killed in a drunk driving accident in 2014, forever changing her life.
 “In that moment, my entire world stopped.
 My husband, my soulmate, my heart was gone…” Richardson said.
 “I’m traumatized.
 I will not get on the Southern State Parkway for sure.”
+Her testimony underscored the human cost of reckless driving behaviors that the new enforcement operation aims to address.

 Location & Road Context